google/santa/docs/introduction/syncing-overview.md

         start listening for FCM messages.
 If a connection to FCM is made, the full sync interval drops to a default of 4 hours.
 A preflight configuration can override this.
-The FCM connection allows the sync-server to talk directly with Santa.
+The FCM connection allows the sync server to talk directly with Santa.
 This way we can reduce polling the sync server dramatically.
 1. Full syncs will continue to take place at their configured interval.
 If configured FCM messages will continue to be digested and acted upon.